yfyfyufeng/OpenModelHub/doc/demo_and_report/report-UNFINISHED.md

 - Every user's password is admin.
 - You can register your own user, too.

+## 1. Introduction and motivation

+### 1.1.
+Introduction

+- Our project is a database for machine learning models and datasets.

+  - **Basic database operations:** It allows users to browse the information about the models and datasets, upload and download models and datasets.

+  - **Schema:** Apart from the basic schemas such as dataset, model, user, we also included schemas that are especially helpful for machine learning developers, such as tables describing the modular structures of different architecture of models (CNN, RNN, Transformer).

+  - **GUI:** A beautifully designed graphic user interface is implemented, where users and administrators can perform multiple types of operations.

+  - **LLM:** An LLM agent is implemented, to translate user's natural language query into SQL language.
+User can also customize their query by selecting different tables and different fields.

+  - **Security:** Methods are implemented to protect data security.

+### 1.2.
+Motivation

+- We are motivated by [huggingface](https://huggingface.co/), one of the most influential platform in the AI community that facilitates the sharing and collaboration of machine learning models and datasets.

 ## 2. Design and implementation

 ### 2.0.
 Project Structure